-Biden suspends oil, gas leases on public lands for 60 days
+Biden halts oil and gas leases on US land, water for 60 days

 Officials approved almost 1,400 permits on federal lands, primarily in Wyoming and New Mexico, over a three-month period that included the election.
 Those permits, which remain valid, will allow companies to continue drilling for years, potentially undercutting Biden’s climate agenda.

-Oil and gas extracted from public lands and waters account for about 10 percent of annual US oil and gas production.
+Oil and gas extracted from public lands and waters account for about a quarter of annual U.S. production.
 Extracting and burning those fuels generates the equivalent of almost 550 million tons (500 metric tons) of greenhouse gases annually, the U.S. Geological Survey said in a 2018 study.